You are here: Home Permitting Radioactive Materials Uranium and Technical Assessments Radioactive Material Processing and Storage

 Application Process

-Well before applying for the license to process or store radioactive waste, contact our Radioactive Material Licensing Section.
-Our staff will help you determine information needed to complete your application and the fee for appplying.
+Contact our Radioactive Material Licensing Section before applying for the license to process or store radioactive waste.
+Our staff will help you determine your fee for applying and what you need to complete your application.

-• Seven copies of the license application.
-The completed application must include all general and specific technical requirements, financial information, and environmental requirements, if applicable, described in Title 30 Texas Administrative Code (30 TAC) Chapter 336 Subchapter M.
+- Include on the application all pertinent general and specific technical and environmental requirements and financial information, as described in Title 30, Texas Administrative Code, Chapter 336 Subchapter M

-• The license application fee.
-The fee for these activities is based on an annual amount and the “Class” requested and the number of billable addresses.
+- The license application fee.
+The fee for these activities is based on an annual amount, the “Class” requested and the number of billable addresses.
 The fee may include a 5 percent license surcharge.

 TCEQ Two-Step Review